-The goal of this policy is for HU to promptly initiate a fair and impartial resolution process to determine what occurred and subsequently take steps to resolve the situation, if necessary.
-This includes both parties having the same procedural and substantive rights; an equal opportunity to preserve relevant witness information and other evidence; similar and timely access to information that will be used in the investigation and to the findings, and the ability to have a support person/advisor of their choice in any meeting that occurs regarding the incident.
+The goal of the resolution process is to promptly initiate a fair and impartial investigation to determine what occurred and subsequently take steps to resolve the situation, if necessary.
+This includes both parties having the same procedural and substantive rights; an equal opportunity to preserve relevant witness information and other evidence; similar and timely access to information that will be used in the investigation and subsequent report, any Title IX hearing, and the ability to have a support person/advisor of their choice in any meeting that occurs regarding the incident.